Hi and welcome to this meditation for when you doubt.

 Acknowledge.

-And if you are able to return to the feeling of doubt in your body,
+Return to the sensation of doubt in your body,

-Settling back into the earth,
+Back into the earth,

 Feeling the heaviness of your body resting.

-Just tending to the present moment.
+Just continuously returning to the present moment.

 With enough practice,

-The being that breathes deep.
+The being that breathes deep,

 But can go into hiding.